xhasur/MarvelApi/README.md

 The dependencies will be installed automatically by maven, but for the translation is necessary to get an account in Yandex.

+The project was tested with Junit tests in the controller and the service

 The project will be running on port 8080 as the test said.

 http://localhost:8080/characters/1017100